 Playoff Game Two Alternate Histories Spreadsheet

 One of the recurring features of past seasons of AI Survivor have been our "alternate histories", running additional iterations on the same maps to see if the same events would play out again.
-My operating theory was that the actual Playoff Game Two that we saw had been a wildly unlikely sequence which was unlikely to occur again.
-Asoka settling right on top of his neighbors without ever getting attacked felt like a bizarre outcome that wasn't likely to be repeated.
-Following the conclusion of Seasons Three and Four of AI Survivor, I had gone back and investigated some of the previous games and found that they tended to play out in the same patterns over and over again.
+Playoff Game Two turned into an early Cultural victory by Louis with Mehmed unexpectedly tagging along in a strong second place.
+Was that something which would unfold in each game?
+This was a topic that called for more investigation with alternate history scenarios.
+Following the conclusion of previous seasons of AI Survivor, I had gone back and investigated some of the completed games and found that they tended to play out in the same patterns over and over again.
 While there was definitely some variation from game to game, and occasionally an unlikely outcome took place, for the most part the games were fairly predictable based on the personality of the AI leaders and the terrain of each particular map.
 Would we see the same patterns play out again and again on this particular map?

 - See how random the prediction game actually is.
 There's a natural tendency when your predictions come true to go "See!
 Told you!", and on the contrary to dismiss the result as a mere fluke when things don't go the way you expected them to (pleading guilty there, Your Honour).
 Hopefully, with 20 iterations, we'll get a sense of how flukey the actual result was, and of how actually predictable each game was.